WE GO TO BATTLE TO PROTECT YOUR FREEDOM

 Henderson Theft Crimes Attorney

 There are several common types of larceny, or the crime of wrongfully obtaining someone else’s property, we see at Scharff Law Firm.
-Our Henderson theft crimes attorneys have experience defending against charges such as embezzlement, shoplifting, fraud, identity theft, credit card fraud, prescription fraud, burglary, and robbery.
+Our lawyers have experience defending against charges such as embezzlement, shoplifting, fraud, identity theft, credit card fraud, prescription fraud, burglary, and robbery.
 North Carolina refers to most theft crimes as larceny, which is a Class H felony unless state law specifically states otherwise.
 A guilty verdict can lead to fines, community service, and even imprisonment.
-Protect your rights by retaining a skilled Henderson NC theft crimes attorney.
+Protect your rights by retaining a skilled Henderson theft crimes attorney as soon as possible.

 Penalties for Theft Crimes in Henderson, NC